-The 2022 BCEW Primary Club Heindrich Swanepoel Cup features eight teams: Cheshire Cobras, Kent Spitfires, Lancashire Lions, London Metro, Northants Steelbacks, Somerset VICC, Sussex Sharks & Yorkshire Vikings.
+The 2023 BCEW Primary Club Heindrich Swanepoel Cup features eight teams: Kent Spitfires, Lancashire Lions, London Metro, Northants Steelbacks, Somerset VICC, Surrey VICC, Sussex Sharks & Yorkshire Vikings.
 This is believed to be the longest running disability cricket competition in the world, taking place every year since 1979.
 Until the end of 2021 it was administered by British Blind Sport so was known as the BBS Primary Club Cup.

-In 2022 the BCEW National League has two divisions with the top flight consisting of Metro, Northants, Somerset & Sussex, whilst the second division is comprised of Surrey VICC, Kent, Lancashire & Yorkshire.
+In 2023 the BCEW National League has two divisions with the top flight consisting of Lancashire, Metro, Somerset & Sussex, whilst the second division is comprised of Kent, Northants, Surrey & Yorkshire.
 The blind cricket National League was founded in 1996 & has taken place annually ever since.

 In 2010 BCEW teamed up with the Johnners Trust to launch an annual development festival, which has been staged at Leicester University since 2011 and has included between 8 and 10 teams each year.

-During 2022 a total of 25 teams across 20 counties will play blind cricket, with over 450 players involved.
-Current teams include: Berkshire Stags, Birmingham Stars, Bradford & District, Cheshire Cobras, Derbyshire Owls, Dorset Dolphins, Durham VICC, Gloucestershire Growlers, Hampshire VICC, Kent Spitfires, Lancashire Lions (Two Teams), London Metro (Two teams), Northants Steelbacks, RNC Hereford Bulldogs, Somerset VICC, Staffordshire Wolves, Surrey VICC (Two teams), Sussex Sharks, Wavertree Merseyside CC, Worcestershire Elizabethans, Yorkshire Vikings (Two teams).
+During 2023 a total of 25 teams across 20 counties will play blind cricket, with around 500 players involved.
+Current teams include: Berkshire Stags, Birmingham Stars, Bradford & District, Cheshire Cobras, Derbyshire Owls, Dorset Dolphins, Durham VICC, Gloucestershire Growlers, Hampshire VICC, Kent Spitfires, Lancashire Lions (Two Teams), London Metro (Two teams), Northants Steelbacks, RNC Hereford Bulldogs, Somerset VICC, Staffordshire Wolves, Surrey VICC (Two teams), Sussex Sharks, Wavertree Merseyside CC, Worcestershire Elizabethans & Yorkshire Vikings (Two teams).

-BCEW also work with the ECB to run the England Blind Cricket team, who have represented the nation at 6 world cups.
-England finished third in 1998, 2002 & 2006 as well as fourth in 2012, 2014 & 2017.
+BCEW also support ECB’s management of the England Men’s VI Cricket team, who have represented the nation at 6 world cups as well as the 2023 IBSA World Games.
+England finished third in 1998, 2002 & 2006 as well as fourth in 2012, 2014, 2017 & 2023.
 There have been 4 Blind Cricket Ashes series, England won the first two in 2004 & 2008 plus the fourth one in 2016, however Australia captured the trophy in 2012.
-So far the team’s travels have taken them to Australia, Dubai, Pakistan, South Africa, Sri Lanka & the West Indies, whilst Australia, India, Pakistan & West Indies have visited England.
+So far the team’s travels have taken them to Australia, Dubai, Pakistan, South Africa, Sri Lanka & the West Indies, whilst Australia, Bangladesh, India, Pakistan & West Indies have visited England.

 In 2015 BCEW started the UK Women’s VI Cricket Team to enable female players from all across the country to have the opportunity to play international cricket.
-After two & a half years of training sessions, practice matches & friendly matches mostly against fully sighted opposition, the team embarked on their first international series in Summer 2018.
-That series was held in Barbados & saw the UK Women claim a 4-1 series win against the West Indies VI Women’s Team.
+After two & a half years of training sessions, practice matches & friendly matches the team travelled to Barbados & won their first ever series, against West Indies Women, 4-1.
+The team is now known as the England Women’s VI Cricket Team and in 2023 they finished third in the IBSA World Games womens cricket competition.